ramiy/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.4.8 =
+* Removed some code left over from plugin testing.

 = 1.4.7 =
 * Avoid issues with PayPal IPNs missing the 'invoice' parameter in certain cases — likely a bug on the PayPal end.
 This resulted in donations remaining stuck as Pending.
 We have reworked how IPNs are processed to avoid reliance on this and avoid further issues. [#289](https://github.com/Charitable/Charitable/issues/289)